GoldenArkGeneralTrading/company-profile/VERIFICATION.md

 ## Notes for counterparties / researchers

-- Public web references may contain syndicated copies, mirrors, or localized versions of the same issuer disclosure.
+- Public web references may contain syndicated copies, repository pages, or localized versions of the same issuer disclosure.
 - For authoritative legal-entity identification, use the identifier records above, especially LEI / GLEIF and other recognized entity databases.
 - Public references are provided for convenience and preliminary cross-checking only.
 - Formal onboarding, KYC/AML review, and transaction due diligence are conducted separately and are not substituted by this page.